ejricha/presentations/cmake/simple_examples.md

 * `<name>` : the name of the target to build into an executable
 * `WIN32` and `MACOSX_BUNDLE` : OS-specific
 * `EXCLUDE_FROM_ALL` : prevent a top-level `make all` (or similar) from building this target

+*Header files can be found automatically, and are not usually listed*

 Note:
 The target name must be globally unique, so sometimes you will see targets with a prefix of `${PROJECT_NAME}` or some other project-specific variable